tidbyt/community/apps/costcogas/README.md

 * The applet will display the price for Regular (R), Premium (P), and if available, Diesel (D)
 * Choose the colour scheme for gas prices: all white, red for gas/petrol and green for diesel, or green for gas/petrol and red for diesel
 * Choose to display an icon (Costco logo or Gas Pump logo) or opening hours
-* Opening hours will reference your device timezone ($tz) to detemine the current day and open status of the gas station
+* Opening hours will reference your device timezone ($tz) to determine the current day and open status of the gas station
   * Device will display OPEN or CLOSED (based on current time) followed by the opening and closing times
   * Choose to display times in 24-hour clock (default) or 12-hour clock